microsoft/workshop-library/full/intro-clustering-R-tidymodels/workshop-designer.md

 - Introduction
 - Evaluate different type of clustering
-- Challenge - Create a clustering model using Tidymodels
+- Challenge - Build a clustering model in R
 - Knowledge check